basetime/bldr-sfmc/README.md

 Support for CloudPages and Code Resource Pages falls between _fully supported_ and _partially supported_.
 Both of these asset types will not show up or be cloned down when running the clone command for a folder Id.
 Both of these assets will need to be cloned down using the `bldr clone --cb -a <assetId>` command.

-They will be created win the root `Content Builder` folder as that is where they appear in the backend of SFMC.
+They will be created in the root `Content Builder` folder as that is where they appear in the backend of SFMC.

 Updating these assets in SFMC will be successful up until the point of `publish`.
 There is currently no API support for publishing CloudPages or Code Resource pages via API, however the code in the resource will be updated.